xpqz/dyalog-docs/language-reference-guide/docs/the-i-beam-operator/continue-autosave.md

 Circumstances when Dyalog automatically saves a `CONTINUE` workspace include:

 - a run-time violation.
-This is most frequently caused by an untrapped APL error which causes Dyalog to return to session-input mode (i.e. an application programming fault).
+This is most frequently caused by an untrapped APL error which causes Dyalog to return to session-input mode (that is, an application programming fault), and APL was started with the "+q" command line option or input and output were redirected at the command line.
-- a hang-up signal.